 We recently ran a course with Diving Ireland in UL that had a dozen divers learning the basics of current SAR methods.
 The course included a full day on the water in Ballina/Killaloe practicing various search techniques in the canal and a tow-bar search off the boat.
 We also took the class up to the pool in the Lakeside Hotel for a chance to try out Full Face Mask.
 If you are interested in learning more about joining a local SAR unit in your area – reach out to Diving Ireland to get started.

 Last weekend paid a visit to a local wild Dolphin called Dusty and managed this split-shot.
-She hung around the slip while we loaded the boat, followed us to a dive site near the Cliffs of Moher and spent time with all the divers and then escorted us back home.
+She hung around the slip while we loaded the boat and followed us to a dive site near the Cliffs of Moher.
+She spent time with all the divers and then escorted us back home.
 Magical.

 Video footage taken by my dive buddy Diarmuid O’Donovan

 This image was a winner for me in the Vincent OBrien Underwater Photography competition this year at the Irish Dive Show.
 Its not two images stitched together.
 The lens is both above and below water at the same time.
-This was taken at the slip where Dusty swam back and force in front of the scene for 20 minutes.
-I wanted to capture the size of Dusty against the pier as people looked down watching her interact with the divers getting the dive boat ready.
+This was taken at the slip where Dusty the dolphin swam back and force in front of the scene for 20 minutes.
+I wanted to capture the size of Dusty against the pier.
+People looked down watching her interact with the divers getting the dive boat ready.

 One of the first dive sites on our trip to the North Red Sea was a place called The Barge.
 Not too deep, full of life with a bit of wreck and a lagoon.
 I think we did three dives here in our 6 days on the live-aboard Whirlwind.
 I am hoping to return soon to do more underwater photography in blue waters.

-Delighted to be selected in the top ten for the second year in a row for An Taisce Clean Coasts – Love Your Coast photo competition.
+Delighted to be selected in the top ten for the second year in a row for An Taisce Clean Coasts – Love Your Coast photography competition.
 Headed up to

 Dublin to meet my friends that were all selected as finalists and got to cheer on the winners.
 I didnt win (again) but it was really great to see my image hanging from the wall and to see the excellent standard required!
 Hoping to give it another try next year for sure.
 The winners are here.